 - All-purpose flour: This will be the bulk of your cracker.
 You can also use a mix of all-purpose and whole wheat flour if you prefer a wheat cracker.

 - Sourdough discard: The sourdough discard should be unfed and at room temperature for this recipe.
-This recipe is designed for a sourdough starter with a 1:1:1 ratio (when you feed your starter, you combine 1 part starter, 1 part flour, 1 part water).
+This recipe is designed for a sourdough starter with a 1:1 ratio (when you feed your starter, it's with 1 part flour and 1 part water).
 If your starter uses a different ratio, you may need to adjust some of the ingredients in this recipe.

 - Olive oil: You will use just a bit of olive oil to help bind the crackers together and give a bit of flavor.